abrom/rocketchat-ruby/README.md

 rocket_server = RocketChat::Server.new('http://your.server.address/')
 session = rocket_server.login('username', 'password')
-session.users.set_avatar("http://image_url")
+session.users.set_avatar('http://image_url')
 ```

-There is an optional parameter userId, that works if the setting user is allowed to set other's avatar.
+There is an optional parameter user_id, that works if the setting user is allowed to set other's avatar.

 ## Contributing